Creative writing prompts provide a useful way to jog inspiration. Try these creative writing exercises focused on individual elements of storytelling:

-31. Open a favourite book to a random page and pick a paragraph.
+Prompt: Open a favorite book to a random page and pick a paragraph.
 Copy out the paragraph but change every adjective to a synonym.
 Compare the two versions and note any differences in connotations.
-For example ‘green’ describes the colour, but ‘verdant’ describes the green of lush vegetation or grasslands specifically.
+For example ‘green’ describes the color, but ‘verdant’ describes the green of lush vegetation or grasslands specifically.

 Why: When you rewrite, finding more descriptive alternatives for words that perhaps aren’t carrying enough weight will make your writing more vivid.

 Prompt: Write a scene where your main character is running a competitive marathon.
 Describe her progress and feelings as she nears the finish line.
 The first time around, use adverbs (e.g. ‘I ran quickly around the bend in the road’), then rewrite using descriptive verbs instead of verb-plus-adverb (e.g. ‘I hurtled/sprinted’, instead of ‘I ran quickly’).

 Why: Adverbs tell the reader how an action is performed, while active verbs show that specific quality of action more imaginatively.

 Prompt: Write a scene between two characters who are out on a date at a restaurant.
 They mirror each other’s gestures from time to time in a subconscious display of affinity.
 For the first pass, use the same words for these gestures (e.g. ‘She smiled at me as she returned from the restroom and I smiled back.’)
 The second time around, take all the double words (e.g. ‘smiled’ and ‘smiled’) and replace one with a synonym so there is less repetition.